bethiswathi/bethiswathi_openlane/Day_5/README.md

 ## Routing Stage and TritonRoute
-OpenLane routing stage consists of two stages:
+OpenLane routing stage consists of the following two stages:
 - Global Routing - Form routing guides that can route all the nets.
 The tool used is FastRoute
 - Detailed Routing - Uses the global routing's guide to actually connect the pins with least amount of wire and bends.
 The tool used is TritonRoute.